LUT-NN: Empower Efficient Neural Network Inference with Centroid Learning and Table Lookup

-\textbf{Soft-PQ centroid learning} By using \verb|softmax|, the centroid learning process of our soft-PQ for the whole model is shown in Fig.~\ref{fig:training}.
-In the forward pass, onehot \verb|argmin| is the encoding function to calculate the model output and loss, since the model inference will also use \verb|argmin| for execution simplicity.
-The backward pass uses \verb|softmax| as the encoding function to calculate gradients, adjust centroids by gradient descent, and rebuild lookup tables with the adjusted centroids for the next training iteration.
-Based on Eq.~\ref{eq:aggregation}, the sub-vector AMM in soft-PQ is formulated as Eq.~\ref{eq:training}.

-Here $sg$ is the \emph{stop gradient} operator.
-It is an identity function in the forward pass, to enable $g^c(a^c)$ encoding in \verb|argmin|.
-It drops gradient inside it in the backward pass, to enable $\tilde{g}^c(a^c)$ to generate gradients by \verb|softmax|.
+\textbf{Soft-PQ centroid learning:} Using \verb|softmax|, the centroid learning process of our soft-PQ for the entire model is illustrated in Fig.\ref{fig:training}.
+During the forward pass, the onehot \verb|argmin| function is utilized to calculate the model output and loss, as model inference will also use \verb|argmin| for simplicity.
+The backward pass utilizes \verb|softmax| as the encoding function to calculate gradients, adjust centroids via gradient descent, and rebuild lookup tables with the updated centroids for the next training iteration.
+Based on Eq.\ref{eq:aggregation}, the sub-vector AMM in soft-PQ is formulated as Eq.~\ref{eq:training}.
+Here, $sg$ represents the \emph{stop gradient} operator.
+It serves as an identity function during the forward pass to enable the use of $g^c(a^c)$ encoding in \verb|argmin|.
+During the backward pass, it drops gradients inside it to enable $\tilde{g}^c(a^c)$ to generate gradients via \verb|softmax|.

-As the initial value is critical for learning convergence and accuracy, we use the $k$-means learned centroids from vanilla PQ to initialize centroids and lookup tables.
+The initial value is critical for learning convergence and accuracy.
+Therefore, we use the centroids learned by $k$-means from vanilla PQ to initialize the centroids and lookup tables.